Inexpensive Boston hotels can save you a ton of money - and still give you a high-quality vacation and travel experience.

 In general, you're better off looking for inexpensive Boston hotels within the city's central neighborhoods - Downtown, Back Bay, Beacon Hill, the South End, the North End, the West End/Government Center, Fenway, and Charlestown.
 If your plans include Cambridge, then look for hotels near Harvard Square, Central Square, or MIT/Kendall Square.

 However, Best Western Hotel Tria in West Cambridge is an 8-10 minute walk from the Alewife station on the subway's Red Line, and is worth considering . . .
 IF you can find low rates.
 From Alewife, you're about 10 minutes from Harvard Square in Cambridge and about 18 - 20 minutes from downtown Boston locations.
 You'll usually find much better rates in winter than in summer.
-Daily rates for parking (as of July, 2010) are $12 versus the $42 at many downtown Boston hotels.
+Daily rates for parking will typically be less than those charged by downtown Boston hotels.

 Sometimes, you may be planning a couple of Boston activities plus other excursions outside of the city.
 At other times, hotels in Boston and Cambridge fill up due to conventions or graduations.
 This is when looking for inexpensive hotels in Boston's suburbs may make sense.